KOSASIH/sanitech-automated-sanitation/README.md

 # License

 The SaniTech project is licensed under the MIT License.
-For more information, see the [LICENSE](LICENSE.md)file.
+For more information, see the [LICENSE](LICENSE.md) file.

 # Contact Us